7 Most Common IELTS Myths To Avoid For A High IELTS Band Score

-Adding to your difficulties and confusion, you even get to hear IELTS aspirants passing certain statements (actually, misconceptions) regarding the IELTS Exam.
-All these together will leave you in a state of dilemma.
+Adding to your difficulties in scoring high, you even have to deal with the myths related to the IELTS Exam.
+All these will leave you confused.

 - IELTS is more difficult as compared to other English Language Proficiency tests

-- If IELTS Exam is given in home country, there are chances to score better
+- If IELTS Exam is given in the home country, there are higher chances to score better

-- Smiling in front of the examiner or making him/her laugh in IELTS Speaking test might fetch a good IELTS Score
+- Smiling in front of the examiner or making him/her laugh during the IELTS Speaking test might fetch a high IELTS Band Score

-- Speaking in accent other than Australian, American or British lowers IELTS Band Score
+- Speaking in an accent other than Australian, American, or British lowers IELTS Band Score

 - IELTS Test can be taken only once